-The internship program mostly is geared toward students who are currently participating in IT programs at local colleges and computer trade schools that want to gain hands-on computer and phone repair tech experience.
-We are finding that most of the modern day IT programs only offer theory training.
-This makes it difficult for a new IT technician to enter the field.
-Our program gives them real-world experience that serves as the foundation of their careers as computer repair technicians.
-We train our interns on motherboard, hard drive, and screen replacement repair.
-Virus Clean ups, Data Backup, and retrieval just to name a few.
-Over the span of a year which is the average length of our internship the techs, we train exit with the skills and troubleshooting mindsets of a great tech.
+Our internship program is geared toward students who are currently participating in an I.T.
+Program at a local college or computer trade school that want to gain hands-on computer repair experience.
+Most of the modern day IT programs available only offers theory training; this makes it difficult for a new IT technician to enter the job field.
+Our program gives them real-world experience that serves as the foundation needed to become an I.T. professional.
+We train our interns on motherboard, hard drive, and screen replacement repair, virus removal, data backup, and data retrieval just to name a few over the span of a year which is the average length of our internship.
+The newly trained technicians exit with the skills and troubleshooting experience needed to pursue a rewarding career.

 Our Computer Repair Interns